The Importance of Marathon Training Nutrition - Why Marathon Diet is The Hidden Secret to Marathon Success

 And when you start talking to other runners time will fly and before you'll know it you'll be up too late.

-I'd highly recommend being non-social in the last day(s) before the marathon and get a nice pasta meal at a quiet Italian restaurant, relatively early at night, then go to bed early.
+In it for an absolute top marathon performance?
+Then I'd highly recommend being non-social in the last day(s) before the marathon and making your own pasta party or having a nice pasta meal at a quiet Italian restaurant, relatively early at night and then go to bed early.

 A bit of discipline and planning here can make a world of difference!